jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

-With the help of the move assignment operator and the special standard function `std::move`, one can manually transfer the ownership from one object to another:
+With the help of the move assignment operator and the special standard function `std::move`, one can manually transfer ownership from one object to another:

 ```c++
 int_array b = create_array(1, 4);